Inner ear: Microanatomy

 Rosenthal's canal or the spiral canal of the cochlea is a section of the bony labyrinth of the inner ear that is approximately 30 mm long and makes 2¾ turns about the modiolus, the central axis of the cochlea that contains the spiral ganglion.

 Specialized inner ear cell include: hair cells, pillar cells, Boettcher's cells, Claudius' cells, spiral ganglion neurons, and Deiters' cells (phalangeal cells).

 The hair cells are the primary auditory receptor cells and they are also known as auditory sensory cells, acoustic hair cells, auditory cells or cells of Corti.
 The organ of Corti is lined with a single row of inner hair cells and three rows of outer hair cells.
-The hair cells have a hair bundle at the apical surface of the cell.
-The hair bundle consists of an array of actin-based stereocilia.
+The hair cells have a hair bundle at the apical surface of the cell, which consists of an array of actin-based stereocilia.
 Each stereocilium inserts as a rootlet into a dense filamentous actin mesh known as the cuticular plate.
 Disruption of these bundles results in hearing impairments and balance defects.

 Inner and outer pillar cells in the organ of Corti support hair cells.
 Outer pillar cells are unique because they are free standing cells which only contact adjacent cells at the bases and apices.
 Both types of pillar cell have thousands of cross linked microtubules and actin filaments in parallel orientation.
 They provide mechanical coupling between the basement membrane and the mechanoreceptors on the hair cells.

 Boettcher's cells are found in the organ of Corti where they are present only in the lower turn of the cochlea.
 They lie on the basilar membrane beneath Claudius' cells and are organized in rows, the number of which varies between species.
 The cells interdigitate with each other, and project microvilli into the intercellular space.
 They are supporting cells for the auditory hair cells in the organ of Corti.
-They are named after German pathologist Arthur Böttcher (1831-1889).
+They are named after German pathologist Arthur Böttcher (1831–1889).